europarl/open-data-beta-testing/README.md

 CSV datasets are monolingual, with a version in each of the 24 official languages of the EU.

-Documents are generally provided in English for the first version.
-Translations are provided as they are made available, generally within ten days.

 ### Data modelling and standards

 The datasets of the organisation charts and of the Members of the European Parliament are based on the [W3C Organization Ontology](https://www.w3.org/TR/vocab-org/) (an ontology designed to describe organisations).